ASKurz/blogdown5/content/blog/2023-02-06-boost-your-power-with-baseline-covariates/index.md

 - `delayed`, a “delayed treatment control” (i.e., wait-list control), the members of which received an active treatment after the study;
 - `placebo`, a minimalist intervention where particulates were given basic information about nutrition and weight-loss strategies;
 - `scheduled`, an active treatment that added a cognitive element to the information from the `placebo` group; and
-- `experimental`, which added a full behavioral element (based on the Premack principle[^1]) to the `placebo` intervention.
+- `experimental`, which added a full behavioral element (based on the Premack principle[^3]) to the `placebo` intervention.

 Those of you who aren’t in clinical psychology might wonder how we can call an information-based intervention a *placebo*.
 As it turns out, information-based interventions aren’t great at prompting lasting behavior change.
 You need to do more than preach.

 Anyway, the focal variable of this intervention is body weight, measured in pounds.
 The `pre` column has each woman’s pre-intervention body weight and the `post` column has their post-intervention weights.
-As is typical in a weigh-loss study, the goal is to have one or more active interventions show lower average weights at the end of the study (i.e., lower values for `post`).
+As is typical in a weigh-loss study, the goal is to have one or more active interventions show lower average weights at the end of the study (i.e., lower values for `post`)[^4].

 ### Subset.

-Though we’ll eventually analyze the full data set with all four groups, it’ll be easier to cover the basics of this material if we focus on only two of the groups.
-Here subset the data to only include the cases from the `delayed` and `experimental` groups.
+Though we might eventually analyze the full data set with all four groups, it’ll be easier to cover the basics of this material if we focus on only two of the groups.
+Here we subset the data to only include the cases from the `delayed` and `experimental` groups.

 ``` r
 horan1971 <- horan1971 %>%